Exactly How Small Are The Smallest Toilets?

 But relax.
 It won’t take the whole day for installation.
 Your Galba will be ready to take the first flush even before you finish your laundry.

-Unless you are a DIYer, and enjoy installing toilets (that’s weird) yea go ahead and do it yourself.
+Unless you are a DIYer, and enjoy installing toilets (that’ll be weird) yea go ahead and do it yourself.
 You shouldn’t take more than 30 minutes to complete the job.

 Galba Features & Specifications Overview

 So, do you have a good impression about little Galba, the smallest gravity flush toilet in America?

 Is it a good fit for your small bathroom?
 Do you think it’ll solve your toilet space problem?